 Thanksgiving Safety Tips for Your Pet

 ‘Tis the season for friends, family and holiday feasts—but also for possible distress for our animal companions.
 Pets won’t be so thankful if they munch on undercooked turkey or a pet-unfriendly floral arrangement, or if they stumble upon an unattended alcoholic drink.
-Here are some Thanksgiving safety tips for your pet so they can enjoy the holiday too!
+Here are some Thanksgiving safety tips for your pet from your Orlando pet sitter, so they can enjoy the holiday too!

 If you decide to feed your pet a little nibble of turkey, make sure it’s boneless and well-cooked.
 Don’t offer her raw or undercooked turkey, which may contain salmonella bacteria.